Families begin to make funeral arrangements as harrowing details of Texas school massacre emerge

 Minutes later, he texted: "I just shot my grandma in her head," immediately followed by the message, "Ima go shoot up a(n) elementary school rn (right now)."

-The girl told CNN she began chatting with Ramos on a social media app on May 9.
-Ramos sent her selfie videos and talked about a plan to go visit her in Europe, videos and text messages show.
+The girl began chatting with Ramos on a social media app on May 9, she told CNN.
+Ramos sent her selfie videos and talked about a plan to visit her in Europe, videos and text messages show.

-Once the shooter arrived at the school, he encountered a school district police officer, dropped a bag of ammunition, and entered the school, Sgt.
+Once he arrived at the school, he encountered a school district police officer, dropped a bag of ammunition and entered the school, Sgt.
 Erick Estrada of the Texas Department of Public Safety said.
 Ramos then barricaded himself inside two adjoining classrooms and opened fire, DPS Lt.
 Chris Olivarez said.

-The gunman was in the school between 40 to 60 minutes before law enforcement forcibly entered and killed him, Texas DPS director Steven McCraw said at a news conference Wednesday.
+The gunman was in the school 40 to 60 minutes before law enforcement forcibly entered and killed him, Texas DPS director Steven McCraw said Wednesday at a news conference.

-Rep. Tony Gonzales, whose district includes Uvalde, told CNN he was briefed that Ramos was in a standoff with law enforcement for about 30 minutes after firing on students and teachers.
+Ramos was in a standoff with law enforcement for about 30 minutes after firing on students and teachers, said Rep. Tony Gonzales, whose district includes Uvalde.

 Ramos was a local high school dropout with no criminal history and no known mental health history, officials said.
 He had just turned 18 and legally bought two AR-15-style rifles and ammunition for his birthday.
-His grandfather said Wednesday he didn't know Ramos had guns.
+His grandfather didn't know Ramos had guns, he said Wednesday.

 Impact of Uvalde shooting felt nationwide

-As the toll of America's mass shootings grows, many survivors and victims' families have formed a network to help others deal with the trauma.
+As the toll of America's mass shootings grows, survivors and families of victims of prior attacks have mobilized a network to help others deal with the trauma.

 "We hold their hands and their broken hearts as long as we can and continue the road with them for the rest of their lives if they want us there," said Sandy Phillips, who lost her daughter nearly 10 years ago during a mass shooting at a movie theater in Aurora, Colorado.

 "We always recommend that initially they get the trauma therapy that they're going to need to treat the PTSD symptoms that they will have from this," she told CNN.
-Her son was one of the first responders who went to Uvalde to help.
-He was also there the day his sister died.
+Her son was one of the first responders at Uvalde to help and also had been there the day his sister died.

-As Uvalde families are overwhelmed with grief, city officials in Houston are facing calls to cancel the National Rifle Association's annual meeting, which is being hosted in the city this weekend.
-Houston Mayor Sylvester Turner said the city cannot cancel its agreement with the NRA, citing contractual obligations.
+As Uvalde families are overwhelmed with grief, city officials in Houston are facing calls to cancel the National Rifle Association's annual meeting there this weekend.
+But the city cannot cancel its agreement with the NRA, citing contractual obligations, Houston Mayor Sylvester Turner said.

-Texas Gov. Greg Abbott, who is scheduled to speak at the NRA conference, argued during a news conference Wednesday that tougher gun laws aren't a "real solution" and said state officials are discussing how to keep schools safe and address people with mental health challenges.
+Texas Gov. Greg Abbott, who is scheduled to speak at the NRA conference, argued Wednesday tougher gun laws aren't a "real solution" and said state officials are discussing how to keep schools safe and address people with mental health challenges.

-At the news conference, the governor and other officials were confronted by Democratic gubernatorial nominee Beto O'Rourke.
+At his news conference, the governor and other officials were confronted by Democratic gubernatorial nominee Beto O'Rourke.

 "This is on you, until you choose to do something different," O'Rourke said to Abbott, calling the shooting in Uvalde predictable.
 "This will continue to happen.
-Somebody needs to stand up for the children of this state or they will continue to be killed, just like they were killed in Uvalde yesterday," he added.
+Somebody needs to stand up for the children of this state or they will continue to be killed, just like they were killed in Uvalde yesterday."

-National officials have also spoken out about Tuesday's shooting, including US Centers for Disease Control and Prevention Director Dr. Rochelle Walensky, who said in a statement that the tragedy is "a reminder that gun violence is a serious public health threat that must be addressed."
+National-level officials have also spoken out about Tuesday's shooting, including US Centers for Disease Control and Prevention Director Dr. Rochelle Walensky, who called it "a reminder that gun violence is a serious public health threat that must be addressed," according to a statement.

 State officials beyond Texas are vowing to act in the wake of the Robb Elementary attack.
-California Gov. Gavin Newsom announced Wednesday that state lawmakers plan to fast-track several new gun control bills.
-Once signed into law, the bills would go into effect at the end of next month, he said, instead of waiting until the new year.
+California Gov. Gavin Newsom announced Wednesday state lawmakers plan to fast-track several new gun control bills that would go into effect at the end of next month, he said.

-In New York, which was shaken by a mass shooting in Buffalo less than two weeks ago, Gov. Kathy Hochul said she wants to raise the minimum age to purchase a gun in the state from 18 to 21.
+In New York, which was shaken by a mass shooting in Buffalo less than two weeks ago, Gov. Kathy Hochul wants to raise the minimum age to purchase a gun in the state from 18 to 21, she said.

 "Am I supposed to just leave all the flags at half-mast?
 They're still at half-mast from Buffalo.
 No, I don't want to," Hochul said during a news conference Wednesday.
 "So, we harness this anger, we talk about what we can do.
 We work with our legislators."